-The acceptability of higher education qualifications other than a degree varies between forces, depending on both the subject studied and the specialist area the applicant wants to follow.
+The acceptability of higher education qualifications other than a degree varies between forces, depending on both the subject studied and the specialist area that you want to follow.
 In general, all three forces will consider applicants with a minimum of 180 UCAS points (not including general studies) for officer training.

 Professional qualifications and experience may be acceptable as an alternative to a degree, and all three services have specialist branches, for example:

 Pre-entry postgraduate qualifications are not generally needed, but membership of an appropriate professional institution may be helpful.
-For example, seniority is offered to qualified solicitors or barristers joining the Legal Services Branch of the Adjutant General's Corps (AGC).
+For example, seniority is offered to qualified solicitors or barristers joining the Legal Services Branch of the AGC.